 They are not competing concepts though that can be the experience a lot of us have in our relationship and professional lives.
 In taking a look at a real life example what better place to look at than marriage.
-We don’t all get married but we all have experience with marriage in its broad range of expressions whether from living with our parents or observing friends’ parents.
+We don’t all get married but we all have experience with marriage in its broad range of expressions whether from living with our parents or observing relatives and friends.

 So when the first, second, … fifth anniversary comes around the wife rekindles the romance of the wedding and courtship.
 For those same moments the man is checking things off his list: dinner reservation, flowers.
 It feels good to him that his wife approves of his thinking in advance of the details – and getting them right.
 So he is investing satisfaction level emotion into the anniversary and she is investing fulfillment level emotion.
 It’s not that fulfillment is any better that satisfaction because it is not.
-The problem is they are different and if she is expecting fulfillment emotion in return from him on their anniversary and she can feel he is in it for satisfaction then there is conflict.
+The problem is they are different.
+She is expecting fulfillment emotion in return from him on their anniversary and she can feel he is in it for satisfaction.
+There is discord so he asks what’s up; conflict ensues.
 She doesn’t understand why he isn’t more in their moment, more reminiscent, more romantic.
 He doesn’t know what the big deal is!

 What happened?!
 The love is gone!!!
 Not necessarily.
 He may love that she gets so excited about their anniversary night getting all dressed up and telling her friends where they are going for dinner.
 Being an agent of her happiness may be fulfilling for him but their anniversary is just part of the whole marriage package – therefore it falls into the satisfaction category.

-The night is not relegated to satisfaction out of malice but by nature of what it means to him.
-Of course there are men who cannot overcome their relationship issues with their partner and things do get personal and minimizing the importance of their anniversary could be a revenge tactic by him.
+The anniversary night is not categorized as ‘satisfaction’ out of malice.
+He does it because of what it means to him.
+Of course there are those men who cannot overcome their relationship issues with their partner.
+Things get personal and minimizing the importance of their anniversary could be a revenge tactic by him.

-There is a breakdown in the relationship when he using his partner to get happy does not make her happy.
-Regardless if he is seeking satisfaction or fulfillment, if it does not reciprocate in either of those two categories then we have an imbalance.
-This will negatively impact the possibility of either person finding satisfaction or fulfillment in their marriage.
-They might find it elsewhere and likely will be it work, hobbies, friends or an affair.
+When there is a breakdown in the relationship his using his partner to get happy does not make her happy.
+This negatively impacts the possibility of either person finding satisfaction or fulfillment in their marriage.
+They will likely search for it elsewhere: work, hobbies, bad habits, friends or an affair.

-We can open up the topic with our partner, give examples of what satisfies and fulfills us.
-Then find a way to recognize, manage, prioritize, change and grow.
-Find satisfaction in their fulfillment.
+Share with your partner about their role in what satisfies and fulfills you.
+And find a way to recognize the value of their satisfaction discipline or fulfillment feelings.
 Love their satisfaction of cooking from scratch, gardening, organizing the garage, talking with their mother every day.
 Love their fulfillment in fixing the broken window themselves, helping her sister, their annual reunion …